 Hammers that I find particularly overrated: The Horror of Dracula (sorry!),

 Granted, it's a far cry from being a good film by any means, but being the first Hammer Dracula I saw, and being disappointed by the lack of spoken parts for Dracula, I completely lost interest in seeing any of the other Hammer Dracula films when I learned Christopher Lee had even fewer, if any, spoken parts at all in those.

+Money and guns are the tools of all evil.
 Hey, hey, NRA / How many folks did you get killed today?
 Deport Trumpers, not Dreamers.
-Keep America Clean: Trash the GOP.
 Now that guns aren't outlawed, all the outlaws have guns.
 We all know, Trump must GO!

 1. Dracula (1958) 2.
 Dracula: Prince of Darkness 3.
 Taste the Blood of Dracula 4.
 Dracula A.D.
 1972 5.
 Dracula Has Risen from the Grave 6.
 Scars of Dracula 7.
 The Satanic Rites of Dracula 8.
 The Mummy 9.
 The Devil Rides Out